 RTRFM was founded back in 1977 at the University of Western Australia, originally as 6UWA then 6UVS, before shifting to Mount Lawley in the mid-2000s.
 Nicknamed the ‘Sound Alternative’, the station has always promoted great local artists, music, voices and sounds outside the mainstream.
 Like many community broadcasters the station seeks to give a voice to those who may be underrepresented elsewhere in traditional media.

-The CBF have a long history supporting RTRFM content projects including HerStory and the award-winning Indigenous Affairs Show, Moorditj Mag.
+The CBF have a long history supporting RTRFM content projects including HerStory and the award-winning First Nations Affairs Show, Moorditj Mag.

 RTRFM’s General Manager, Simon Miraudo, says the CBF has been a great help over the years, and especially in the last 12 months.